jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ## Localization<sup>7.7</sup>

-When using the localization block in a player configuration, it is possible to configure certain words or phrases in the JW Player Next Up interface by specifying the following values.
+Using the localization block in a player configuration allows you to configure certain words and phrases in the JW Player Next Up interface.
+The available options are below.

 |Option|Type|Description|Default|
 |---|---|---|---|